 Sponsored Programs Office

-The Sponsored Programs Office (SPO) serves as the Aurora Research Institute's central coordinating office for all externally and internally funded research as well as other projects.
-The goal of the SPO team is to assist program directors/principal investigators (PD/PI) in their efforts to secure external funding for their research and scholarly activities.
+The Sponsored Programs Office (SPO) is Aurora Research Institute's central coordinating office for all externally and internally funded sponsored programs.
+The goal of SPO is to assist program directors/principal investigators (PD/PI) in their efforts to secure funding for their research and scholarly activities.
 SPO also assists in ensuring compliance with federal, Aurora Health Care and private-sponsor regulations, terms and conditions.
-SPO helps to ensure quality, consistency and compliance for all sponsored projects across the Aurora organization.
+SPO helps to ensure quality, consistency and compliance for all sponsored programs throughout Aurora.

 QUALITY - CONSISTENCY - COMPLIANCE

-A sponsored program is a research or other project that is funded by an external source (e.g., National Institutes of Health, American Heart Association, State of Wisconsin, Rock River Cancer Research Foundation) or internally through one of Aurora's intramural grant programs (Cardiac Research Award, Cardiovascular Surgery Research Award and Aurora Cancer Care Research Award).
-All sponsored projects:
+A sponsored program is a project that is funded by an external source (e.g., National Institutes of Health, American Heart Association, State of Wisconsin, Rock River Cancer Research Foundation) or internally through one of Aurora's Intramural Research Awards (Cardiac Research Award, Cardiovascular Surgery Research Award and Aurora Cancer Care Research Award).
+All sponsored programs:

 Have a defined scope of work or set of objectives in an area such as: